 9. Your team is full of clashing personalities

 Are you fed up with the procrastinator, the kitchen slob or the over-sharer in the office?
 Or do you have a bossy coworker who can’t resist glancing at your screen, commenting on your work and telling you how to do it?

-Workplaces have many personality types, and you need to learn to recognise and cope with them.
+Workplaces have many personality types, and you need to learn to recognize and cope with them.
 If you have regular clashes with one personality type, consider inviting them for a coffee and talking it over.
-Acknowledge that you have different personality types and ways of working and discuss how you can work better with each other.
+Acknowledge that you have different personality types and ways of working, and discuss how you can work better with each other.

 10. You’re being bullied at work

 Bullying at work can take many forms, including verbal or written abuse and exclusion from projects.
 You shouldn’t put up with it.
 The situation needs careful handling.
 The first step is to find out your rights, before approaching HR or taking legal advice.

 If you’ve been working in the same role for a number of years, you’re bound to hit a brick wall at some point, especially if your company lacks training resources.
 You will feel stagnant in your role, lack motivation and generally feel like you’re stuck in a dead-end job.
 But don’t fret — it’s something that all of us experience at some point in our career.

 So, what’s the solution?
 You’ve got two options.
 If you like the company but just feel stuck, you can speak to your manager and see if there’s a chance of progressing and taking on additional duties.
 Alternatively, you can start looking for a new role elsewhere and find something that will give you the drive that you need.